arifszn/reddit-image-fetcher/README.md

 }); //returns 50 memes by filtering

-//can be use other than fetching memes and wallpapers
+//can be used other than fetching memes and wallpapers
 //use as cat image fetcher
 await redditImageFetcher.getMemes({
     total: 50,